Tehniki-Dev/.github/profile/README.md

 We are equally comfortable building the control layer behind the product and the user-facing application in front of it.

-## Contact

-If you are building a Telegram product, infrastructure-heavy service, operational platform, or internal system that needs serious engineering behind it, contact us at:
+If you are building a Telegram product, AI content pipeline, infrastructure-heavy service, operational platform, or internal system that needs serious engineering behind it, contact us directly.

-Email: `vitalivo@gmail.com`
-Telegram: `@vitalivo`